 Once you have everything in order and backed up electronically, it's time to decide how you will be filing your taxes.
-TaxAct, H&R Block and TurboTax are all popular online solutions for both filing individual and business taxes.
-TurboTax's software helps business owners take advantage of all the deductions and write-offs they qualify for.
+There are many popular online solutions for both filing individual and business taxes.
+Many software options even help business owners take advantage of all the deductions and write-offs they qualify for.
 The IRS also offers its own electronic filing options.

 Even if you use the best tax-filing software out there, you are bound to come across a question or two.
 For those times, it's important to know where you can turn.
-Mashable explained there are plenty of resources online to help small-business owners navigate this complicated process.
+There are plenty of resources online to help small-business owners navigate this complicated process.

 .
 IRS Announces 2016 Filing Season Start Date - And A Delayed Tax Day

 .
 Small Business Tax Prep Checklist

 .
 Three big ways small business owners can save on taxes